heathervant/What-is-a-p-value-/blog_post.md

 **References**
 - Dorey, F. (2010).
 In Brief: The P Value: What it is and What Does it Tell you?
 Clinical Orthopaedic and Related Research.
 468(8): 2297–2298. doi: 10.1007/s11999-010-1402-9
+- The analysis of biological data.
+Michael C. Whitlock and Dolph Schluter.
+Second edition.
+2015.
+ISBN 978-1-936221-48-6